auth0-sandbox/auth0-application-development/module01-instructions.md

     *authRequired* defaults to *true*, but that makes every application endpoint require authentication.
     It is necessary to set *authRequired* to *false* to selectively protect endpoints below.

-    The default flow is *implicit*, which is deprecated and insecure.
+    The default OAuth authorization flow is *implicit*, which is deprecated and insecure.
     Adding the *response_type: "code"* to the *authorizationParams* configures the client to request the *authorization code* grant.

 1. The remaining three *Express* middleware registrations are for the three endpoints */*, */user*, and */expenses*.
-/ should be unprotected, but we need to add the *requiresAuth* middleware to the other two registrations so, authentication will be required.
+/ should be unprotected, but we need to add the *requiresAuth* middleware to the other two registrations so authentication will be required.
-Change the registration for */user* to like this with *requireAuthentcation* as the second argument:
+Change the registration for */user* to look like this by adding *requireAuthentcation* as the second argument:
     ```js
     app.get("/user", requiresAuth(),  async (req, res) => {